zgid123/rails-boilerplate/README.md

 - lib: like normal rails app
 - packages
   - core: contains all services/jobs/... for main app and plugins
+  - auth: contains all services/jobs/... for authentication and/or authorization

 # Commands